Grandmother Mosquito: A new education tool for OCMVCD

 - Attend the Orange County Children’s Book Festival to promote Grandmother Mosquito and to provide “traditional” educational materials to attendees.

 Orange County Mosquito and Vector Control District invites you to pick up a copy of Grandmother Mosquito today!

-Interested in being showcased in the Agency Spotlight?
+Interested in being showcased in the Spotlight On?
 Click here to download the application!

 Past Spotlight On articles can be found here.